-This is the recommended cleaning method where the user suspects that the flowhead interior may have become contaminated or if a user's local requirement includes disinfection.
+This is the recommended cleaning method where the user suspects that the flowhead interior may have become contaminated or if a user's local requirements for handheld items includes disinfection.

 Cleaning of Flowhead Interior

 1. Disconnect the flowhead connection tubing from the flowhead and flowhead carrier.